• Skip to main content

 Notes

-Best rice – long grain basmati rice is ideal for pilaf recipe because it’s fragrant and suits well with the flavors used in pilaf.
-If you can’t find long grain basmati rice, use long grain jasmine rice.
-Any long grain rice or medium grain rice can be used.
+Best rice – long grain basmati rice is ideal for pilaf recipes because it’s fragrant and suits well with the flavors used in pilaf.
+If you can’t find long-grain basmati rice, use long-grain jasmine rice.
+Any long-grain rice or medium-grain rice can be used.

 Short grain and sushi rice can also be used but it will result in sticky pilaf.

-If using fresh onion and garlic, sauté first in olive oil until fragrant than add vermicelli and rice to sauté in it.
+If using fresh onion and garlic, sauté first in olive oil until fragrant then add vermicelli and rice to sauté in it.

 Extras

-2. Nuts – Middles Eastern style pilaf usually has nuts like sliced almonds and pistachios.
-You can throw in some sliced almond and sliced pistachios.
-This rice pilaf is great side dish on Christmas and Thanksgiving dinner table.
+3. Nuts – Middle Eastern-style pilaf usually has nuts like sliced almonds and pistachios.
+You can throw in some sliced almonds and sliced pistachios.
+This rice pilaf is a great side dish on the Christmas and Thanksgiving dinner table.
 To make it Christmas special, add almonds and pecans to suit the theme.

-3. Dry fruits – to give it an authentic Middle Eastern flavors, try adding sultanas or golden yellow raisins.
-You can also add dried apricots or dried cranberries for color and sharper pop of flavors to the pilaf.
+4. Dry fruits – to give it an authentic Middle Eastern flavor, try adding sultanas or golden yellow raisins.
+You can also add dried apricots or dried cranberries for color and a sharper pop of flavor to the pilaf.

-4. Seeds – if allergic to nuts, swap nuts with seeds like sunflower seeds and pumpkin seeds.
-Seeds not only are nutritious but adds great texture and flavor to pilaf!
+5. Seeds – if allergic to nuts, swap nuts with seeds like sunflower seeds and pumpkin seeds.
+Seeds not only are nutritious but add great texture and flavor to pilaf!

 Nutrition